resun-c/django-auth0-engine/README.md

 ### 1. Signing up:

-User signup is facilitated by the `AuthEngine.signup()` method.
-This method takes a Django `HttpRequest` object, along with the user's email address, password, and any optional additional information required by your Auth0 configuration (see the [AuthEngine.signup()](docs/reference/md/auth_engine.md#authenginesignuprequest-email-password-connection-username-user_metadata-given_name-family_name-name-nickname-picture-signin-keep_signed_in) documentation for details).
+The AuthEngine.signup() method helps you register users with Auth0.
+To use it, simply provide a Django HttpRequest object, the user's email address, password, and any other information needed by your specific Auth0 setup (see the [AuthEngine.signup()](docs/reference/md/auth_engine.md#authenginesignuprequest-email-password-connection-username-user_metadata-given_name-family_name-name-nickname-picture-signin-keep_signed_in) documentation for more details).
 Upon successful signup:

 - An `AuthEngineResponse` object is returned, containing a message and confirmation information.